 Carpenter’s Shelter will offer all of its current services at the temporary location.
 At the new building, Carpenter’s Shelter will add services for residents such as offering 10 permanent supportive housing apartments.

-Although we do not currently know the specific transportation challenges that may arise, Carpenter’s Shelter has arranged for a daily shuttle for our day shelter (and eventually Winter Shelter) participants, coordinated with DASH to ensure appropriate area coverage, and doubled our transportation support budget.
+Carpenter’s Shelter has arranged for a daily shuttle for our day shelter (and eventually Winter Shelter) participants, coordinated with DASH to ensure appropriate area coverage, and doubled our transportation support budget.
 These efforts promise that everyone gets where they need to go!

 Will youth residents need to change schools during the temporary relocation?